MicrochipTech/fpga-hls-examples/Training1/readme.md

   - Libero® SoC 2025.1 (or later) with QuestaSim Pro
     - [Download](https://www.microchip.com/en-us/products/fpgas-and-plds/fpga-and-soc-design-tools/fpga/libero-software-later-versions)
   - SmartHLS 2025.1 (or later): this is packaged with Libero
-  - AN5270 (EARLIER DG0849) Video Control GUI used by the PolarFire board demo
+  - AN5270 (Earrlier DG0849) Video Control GUI used by the PolarFire board demo
       - [Download Link](https://www.microchip.com/en-us/application-notes/an5270)

 This document uses the Windows versions of Libero® SoC 2025.1 and